kinerik/pyrogram/README.rst

 Contributing
 ------------

-Pyrogram is brand new, and **you are welcome to try it and help make it even better** by either submitting pull requests or reporting issues/bugs as well as suggesting best practices, ideas, enhancements on both code and documentation.
+If you like Pyrogram, **you are welcome to help make it even better** by either submitting pull requests or reporting issues/bugs as well as suggesting best practices, ideas, enhancements on both code and documentation.
 Any help is appreciated!